Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs: Introduction

-\paragraph{Contributions.} In this paper, we study the convergence toward a continuous counterpart of MPGNNs with a generic aggregation function, whereas previous work~\cite{keriven_convergence_2020,keriven_universality_2021,ruiz_transferability_2021,maskey_generalization_2022} are restricted to SGNNs or MPGNNs with specific aggregations.
+\paragraph{Contributions.} In this paper, we study the convergence toward a continuous counterpart of MPGNNs with a \textbf{generic aggregation function} \citep{corso_principal_neighbourhood_agg_2020}, whereas previous work~\citep{keriven_convergence_2020,keriven_universality_2021,ruiz_stability_transferability_2021,maskey_generalization_2022} are restricted to SGNNs or MPGNNs with specific aggregations.
 We use a simple version of the Latent Space Model where random graphs are totally connected and weighted accordingly the sampling of the kernel $W$ at the latent positions.
-Our main result, Theorem~\ref{th: main result}, states that for MPGNNs having a Lipschitz-type regularity, the discrete network on a large random graph is close to its continuous counterpart with high probability.
-We quantify this convergence via a non asymptotic bound based on the McDiarmid concentration inequality for multivariate functions of independent random variables.
-A special treatment is given to the case where the aggregation is a coordinate-wise maximum~\cite{fey_pytorch}.
-For that particular case, Theorem~\ref{th: main result} does not hold.
-Thus, we provide another proof of convergence based on a specific concentration inequality, in Theorem~\ref{th: main result max}.
+Our main result,~\cref{th: main result}, states that for MPGNNs having a Lipschitz-type regularity, the discrete network on a large random graph is close to its continuous counterpart with high probability.
+We quantify this convergence via a non-asymptotic bound based on the McDiarmid concentration inequality for multivariate functions of independent random variables.
+A special treatment is given to the case where the aggregation is a coordinate-wise \emph{maximum}~\citep{fey_pytorch}.
+For that particular case,~\cref{th: main result} does not hold.
+Thus, we provide another proof of convergence based on a specific concentration inequality, in~\cref{th: main result max}.
 This results in a significantly different theoretical convergence rate.

-\paragraph{Related work.} The closest related works to ours are the results from Keriven \emph{et al.}~\cite{keriven_convergence_2020, keriven_universality_2021}, where they establish convergence of SGNN on Latent Position random graphs.
-We also mention Maskey \emph{et al.}~\cite{maskey_generalization_2022} that studies a particular case of MPGNN on large random graphs, where the aggregation is defined to be a mean normalized by the degree of the node.
+\paragraph{Related work.} The closest related works to ours are the results from ~\cite{keriven_convergence_2020, keriven_universality_2021}, where they establish convergence of SGNNs on Latent Position random graphs.
+We also mention~\cite{maskey_generalization_2022} who study a particular case of MPGNN on large random graphs, where the aggregation is defined to be a mean normalized by the degree of the node, which is akin to an SGNN using the degree-normalized Laplacian matrix.
 The present paper can be considered as a direct extension of both these works in the setting of MPGNNs with generic aggregation.